MicrosoftDocs/azure-devops-yaml-schema/task-reference/powershell-v2.md

 <!-- :::editable-content name="description"::: -->
 Use this task to run a PowerShell script on Linux, macOS, or Windows.

+>[!NOTE]
+> By default, Azure PowerShell v5 uses PowerShell Core for Linux agents and Windows PowerShell for Windows agents.
+To use the latest version of PowerShell on Windows agents, set the `pwsh` parameter to `true`.
+PowerShell Core will then be used instead.
 <!-- :::editable-content-end::: -->

 :::moniker-end